charles-azam/charles-azam.github.io/docs/Projects/index.md

 To do that, I had to develop two independent repositories:

+- [DeepDraft](https://www.deepdraft.dev): (work in progress) trying to implementing a deepsearch specialized in scientific questions
 - [Pyforge](https://github.com/charles-azam/pyforge): a minimalist python library for engineering as code
-- [DeepEngineer](https://github.com/charles-azam/deepengineer): (work in progress) trying to implementing a deepsearch specialized in scientific questions
 - [AIEngineer](https://github.com/charles-azam/aiengineer): since it is possible to do engineering as code, why not use an AI Agent to generate it ?
+I tried to use Aider to programmatically generate code.